Joulik/TemperaturePredictionStudy/README.md

 ![figModel2](fig_model_2.png)

-Model 2 does a slightly better job than model 1 because it yields smaller standard deviation values.
-This observation means that the predicitions arising from model 2 on average fall at a shorter distance from the observed value.
+Model 2 does a slightly better job than model 1 because it yields lower variance.
+This observation means that the predicitions arising from model 2 on average fall closer to the observed value.